Benin Armed Forces: Air Force

-After achieving independence from France in 1960 the Benin Air Force was transport equipped with seven French-supplied Douglas C-47s, four MH.1521 Broussards and two Agusta-Bell 47Gs.
+After achieving independence from France in 1960, the Benin Air Force was equipped with seven French-supplied Douglas C-47s, four MH.1521 Broussards and two Agusta-Bell 47Gs.
 Two F-27s entered service in 1978 for transport duties before being transferred to Air Benin.
 Also during the same era, two AN-26s were acquired.
-In late 1985 two Dornier Do-28s entered service to replace the C-47s.
+In late 1985, two Dornier Do-28s entered service to replace the C-47s.
 A single DHC-6 Twin Otter was acquired in 1989.

 Navy

-As of 2012, the navy has a strength of approximately 200 personnel.
+As of 2012, the navy had approximately 200 personnel.
 It operates two ex-Chinese patrol boats, which are designated the Matelot Brice Kpomasse class.

 Republican Guard

-The Republican Guard is responsible for the security of the President of the Republic, ministers, members of the government, institutions of the Republic and their leader.
+The Republican Guard is responsible for the security of the President of the Republic, ministers, members of the government, institutions of the Republic, and their leader.